GST GST

 To avoid these penalties, businesses must ensure timely GST registration, accurate tax rate application, and proper invoicing practices.
 Staying compliant not only prevents financial losses but also enhances the credibility of the business.

-Is GST applicable on catering services?
+What is the GST rate on catering services?

 What is the GST rate on banquet hall?